Kamui Ski Links ['25-26]

 Kuppa @ Center House 2F Restaurant

-Kuppa soup is filled with rice, vegetables, meat, and more, making it very filling!
-You can add chili oil or shichimi pepper to your liking to make it even more warm, allowing you to ride in the afternoon while warming yourself from the inside out.
-Many repeat customers are not only guests but also staff.
+: Kuppa soup is packed with rice, vegetables, and meat, making it incredibly filling!
+Adding chili oil or shichimi chili pepper to your liking will warm you up even more, allowing you to ride with your body warm from the inside out in the afternoon.
+Many customers, including staff, are repeat customers.

 Recommended hot springs